712-3 PARENTAL RELATIONSHIP

 Special Note:

-If a parent leaves the household and is removed from the TATemporary Assistance case, send the original affidavit to the CSSDChild Support Services Division office in Anchorage with the GEN 53Child Support Information Form noting the client’s EISEligibility Information System case number and name at top of form.
+If a parent leaves the household and is removed from the TATemporary Assistance case, send the original affidavit to the CSSDChild Support Services Division office in Anchorage with the GEN 53Child Support Information Form noting the client's EISEligibility Information System case number and name at the top of form.
 File a copy of the original affidavit in the permanent documents section of the client's case record.

 Send the original "Affidavit of Paternity" to the CSSDChild Support Services Division office in Anchorage, noting the client's EISEligibility Information System case number and the case name on the top of the form.
 File a copy of the affidavit in the permanent documents section of the client's case record.